scaoes/scaoes/README.md

-- 👋 Hi, I’m @scaoes, also known as Scao
+- 👋 Hi, I’m @scaoes, also known as Kiki
 - 🍃 I am a young Developer from Austria trying to create amazing things from home
 - 👀 I’m interested in: Learning and creating new things
 - 🌱 I’m currently learning: Professional Pythen, Java